 Questions posed to respondents that may be used to identify gig work include:

-- Is (respondent name's/this person's/your) main job permanent?
+- Is your main job permanent?

 Data sources